tailscale/terraform-provider-tailscale/docs/resources/webhook.md

 ### Required

 - `endpoint_url` (String) The endpoint to send webhook events to.
-- `subscriptions` (Set of String) The Tailscale events to subscribe this webhook to.
-See https://tailscale.com/kb/1213/webhooks#events for the list of valid events.
+- `subscriptions` (Set of String) The set of events that trigger this webhook.
+For a full list of event types, see the [webhooks documentation](https://tailscale.com/kb/1213/webhooks#events).

 ### Optional

 - `provider_type` (String) The provider type of the endpoint URL.
-Also referred to as the 'destination' for the webhook in the admin panel.
-Webhook event payloads are formatted according to the provider type if it is set to a known value.
-Must be one of `slack`, `mattermost`, `googlechat`, or `discord` if set.
+This determines the payload format sent to the destination.
+Valid values are `slack`, `mattermost`, `googlechat`, and `discord`.

 ### Read-Only